OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 An entity value is a container for data types, similar to an object in object oriented programming.
 Entities also support arrays as properties of an entity value.
 The [EntityCellValue](/javascript/api/excel/excel.entitycellvalue) object allows add-ins to define properties such as `type`, `text`, and `properties`.
 The `properties` property enables the entity value to define and contain additional data types.

-The `basicType` and `basicValue` properties define how calculations read this entity data type if minimum compatibility requirements aren't met.
+The `basicType` and `basicValue` properties define how calculations read this entity data type if the minimum compatibility requirements to use data types aren't met.
 In that scenario, this entity data type displays as a **#VALUE!** error in the Excel UI.

 The following JSON code sample shows the complete schema of an entity value that contains text, an image, a date, and an additional text value.